Research

 STOP

-STOP is a Phase I/II dose finding trial examining the side effect and best dose of steroid therapy (prednisone or methylprednisolone) in improving symptoms of late radiation-associated lower cranial neuropathy in head and neck cancer survivors.
+STOP is a Phase I/II dose finding trial examining the side effects and best dose of steroid therapy (prednisone or methylprednisolone) in improving symptoms of late radiation-associated lower cranial neuropathy in head and neck cancer survivors.
 High dose steroid may help improve symptoms associated with late radiation-associated cranial neuropathy.

 Provox® Activalve® RCT